CheVeraId/domainauth-spec/draft-narea-domainauth.md

 Where:

 - `serviceOid` is the Object Identifier of the service for which the signature is valid.
 - `validityPeriod` specifies the time period during which the signature is considered valid.
+The `start` and `end` fields MUST be expressed in Greenwich Mean Time (GMT) and MUST include seconds.
+Therefore, both times will follow the format `YYYYMMDDHHMMSSZ`.

 The signature metadata serves several key purposes: